Isolated Warrior: Reception

 Isolated Warrior received mostly positive reception from critics.
 Famitsu's four reviewers stated that the game felt similar to both Zaxxon and Solstice due to the pseudo 3D perspective and found it initially difficult to play because of this.
 Electronic Gaming Monthly's four reviewers commended the gameplay execution, graphics and music but criticized the amount of flickering that occurs when too many objects are present on-screen.
 Nintendo Power stated that the title's diagonal-based character action was well executed.
 Brazilian magazine VideoGame highly praised its audiovisual presentation and difficulty.
 Mean Machines's Richard Leadbetter and Julian Rignall disagreed with VideoGame's opinion when it came to the difficulty level, which they felt it was easy and lowered its replay value for more experienced players.
 However, both Leadbetter and Rignall regarded it to be an entertaining shooter for the NES, giving positive comments to the presentation, varied visuals, sound and addictive gameplay.

 As with Famitsu, Joypad's Alain Huyghues-Lacour and Sébastien Hamon noted that Isolated Warrior was similar to Zaxxon due to the pseudo 3D graphical perspective.
 Both Huyghues-Lacour and Hamon praised its visuals, sprite animations, frenetic action, controls and audio.
 In contrast, Joystick's Jean-François Morisse felt more mixed towards the audiovisual presentation and controls but nevertheless gave the title a positive recommendation.
-Similarly, Player One's Cyril Drevet gave positive remarks to the isometric graphics, sprite animations, sound and difficutly but he felt mixed in regards to the longevity and overall gameplay.
+Similarly, Player One's Cyril Drevet gave positive remarks to the isometric graphics, sprite animations, sound and difficulty but he felt mixed in regards to the longevity and overall gameplay.
 Total!'s Andy Dyer highly commended the graphics due to their hand drawn alien-esque presentation and visual effects, use of a password system, replayability and frantic gameplay.
 However, Dyer criticized said gameplay for being repetitive due to the long levels, odd soundtrack and flickering.

 Retrospective reviews have been mixed, though most gave it a recommendation.
 AllGame's Brett Alan Weiss criticized the game's two technical shortcomings (flickering and slowdown), but commended the visual presentation for the character designs as well as the colorful and detailed environments.
 However, Weiss remarked that the game was "rather ordinary" besides its isometric perspective.
 Hardcore Gaming 101's Michael Plasket noted that the title was the only isometric shooter on NES but criticized its difficult fourth stage, imprecise hit detection due to the viewing perspective and requirement to reach the true final stage.